 - 4 Insufficient

 - 3 Fairly Bad

 - 2 Bad

 - 1 Very Bad

 - 0 Not Performed

-- 1/2 Points may also be awarded

 The collective marks are based on:

 - 1. The freedom and regularity of the horse's movement (gaits). - 2.
 The horse's desire to move forward with elasticity of steps and roundness (impulsion). - 3.
 The horse's attention and confidence, harmony with the rider, lightness of movement and acceptance of the bit (submission). - 4.
 The rider's correctness and effectiveness of aids (position and seat).